-St. Mary's County's budgetary flexibility is very strong, in our view, with an available fund balance in fiscal 2019 of 28% of operating expenditures, or \$63.3 million.
+St. Mary's County's budgetary flexibility is very strong, in our view, with an available fund balance in fiscal 2020 of 27% of operating expenditures, or \$63.4 million.
+Over the past three years, the total available fund balance has remained at a consistent level overall, totaling 28% of expenditures in 2019 and 27% in 2018.

-The county has increased fund balance reserves in each of the last three fiscal years.
-St. Mary's County 's available reserves consist of unassigned and assigned general fund reserves as well as committed general fund reserves, consisting of rainy-day and bond rating reserves.

-Although we understand a portion of unassigned reserves could be used for nonrecurring capital expenses in fiscal 2020, we understand reserves should remain well above the minimum 15% fund balance policy at year-end.
+The county has increased total fund balance reserves in each of the last four fiscal years.
+Its available reserves consist of unassigned and assigned general fund reserves, as well as committed general fund reserves consisting of rainy day and bond rating reserves.
+The county annually calculates the amount of fund balance to use or reclassify from unassigned fund balance to maintain its policy level of 15%.
+Although it has designated \$5 million for general fund non-recurring expenses in fiscal 2021, management anticipates replenishing a large portion of this through positive budget-to-actual variances during the year.
+We also expect unassigned fund balance should remain well above the minimum 15% fund balance policy at year-end.